P0ps44/Mass_layoffs/README.md

 ## Prediction

 -Once we did our machine learning  we were able to get our accuracy up to .967, which we were very happy about.
-What it shows is that
-- the next industries that may be looking to take in more mass layoffs are Financial, Industrial and Consumer Staples.
-This may not
--be a total surprise just because of all the recent recession talk.
+What it shows is that the next industries that may be looking to take in more mass layoffs are Financial, Industrial and Consumer Staples.
+This may not be a total surprise just because of all the recent recession talk.

  ![This is an image](images/b_machine.png)